Print Edition - 2014-05-31 | News

 Public schools attract hordes of students

-May 30, 2014-At a time when many government schools across the country are witnessing a sharp decrease in the number of students, some community schools in Jhapa are finding it difficult to manage a huge inflow of children.
+At a time when many government schools across the country are witnessing a sharp decrease in the number of students, some community schools in Jhapa are finding it difficult to manage a huge inflow of children.

 Schoolchaun Higher Secondary School (SHSS) at Maharanijhoda, Himalaya Higher Secondary School (HHSS) in Damak, Pragati Higher Secondary School at Juropani, Kankai Higher Secondary School at Surunga and Pashupati Secondary School at Bahundangi are the ones having such large number of students.

 Authorities in the schools said parents are still visiting them to admit their students even two months after the new academic session started.